henriquewaisman/Estrutura_Dados_II/Exercícios/01 - Árvore Binária/readme.md

 </br>

 ## Exercise 1
-* Create in C language the structure of a binary tree which the "data" may be an integer.
+* Create in C language the structure of a binary tree which the "data" is an integer.
 * Write down functions that recieve a pointer to the root of the tree and do:
     - Insertion of an element in the tree;
     - Search of an element in the tree;